azzazzel/azzazzel.github.io/about.md

 ### What I have done in the past

+From 2020 to 2024 I was a Developer Advocate at [AxonIQ](http://axoniq.io), where I effectively led the Developer Relations team.
+Next to Java and modularity, I deepened and share my knowledge about Domain-Driven Design, Command and Query Responsibility Separation, Event Sourcing, and similar architectural concepts.

 From 2017 to 2020, I was a Developer Advocate at [Liferay](http://liferay.com).
 Firstly a member and then a leader of the Developer Relations team.
 My main focus was on Java and modularity-related aspects!